mufana/mufana.github.io/_posts/2017-07-15-PowerShell-And-Office365.md

 ### Step 1

 Create a list of all users I need to query.
 Since we're using Office365, I decided to get the userlist also from Office365 instead of our local Active Directory.
 Therefore I didn't had to query a user who existed in our local Active Directory but not in Office365.
-Yes, it happens.
-Hate it.

 ```powershell
 (get-user -ResultSize $Resultsize |? {$_.recipienttype -eq "userMailBox"}).displayname | out-file C:\Temp\Userlist.txt"
 ```

+The above cmdlet exports the users displaynames to a txt file.

 ### Step 2 - Importing the userlist to use in the script